Skip Navigation Linkswww.mathertel.de --> Arduino Projects --> DMX Shield with isolation

 These chips use a LED and light sensitive transistor to isolate the DMX bus from the Arduino data pins.
 There are standard TTL compatible Optocouplers available like the 6N137 from MOTOROLA.

-There are 3 data signals from the arduino that have to be brought from the arduinos side to the DMX side: transmit, receive and the data direction:
+There are 3 data signals from the arduino that have to be brought from the arduino side to the DMX side: transmit, receive and the data direction:

 The schema used for isolating the data and control lines.